ProgrammableMatter/particle-firmware/src/README.md

 Particle firmware project
 =========================
-This project implements a particle that, if connected to a particle network, act as a programmable entity.
+This project implements a particle that, if connected to a particle network, acts as a programmable entity.
 The network as a whole acts as programmable matter (see <http://arxiv.org/abs/1402.2507>).

 Folder structure
 ----------------
 ### avr-common
+This content is mainly meant to be symlinked from other sub project folders.
-This folder contains:
+The folder contains:

 * utils: mcu independent implementations
 * scripts: bash scripts (i.e. avr erase, avr flash, avr read and write fuses and much more)
-    * targets: cmake settings (i.e. programmer, mcu, debugger) This content is mainly meant to be symlinked from other sub project folder.
+* targets: cmake settings (i.e. programmer, mcu, debugger)

 ### Other folder
 Other sub projects may use symlinked folders i.e.:

 * ln -s ../avr-common/targets targets
 * ln -s ../avr-common/scripts scripts
 * ln -s ../avr-common/utils/common common

 ### Build from source
 #### Console